Stable determination of a simple metric, a covector field and a potential from the hyperbolic Dirichlet-to-Neumann map: Introduction

-Since simple manifolds are diffeomorphic to the unit ball in the Euclidean space, from now on, without loss of generality, we consider the case that $M = \overline{\Omega}$, where $\Omega$ is diffeomorphic to a ball in the Euclidean space and has smooth boundary.
-There exist a dense open subset ${\cal G}^k(\Omega)$, of simple metrics in $C^k(\bar{\Omega})$ for $k\gg 1$ that consists of those metrics for which the x-ray transform is s-injective and stable, see definition \ref{GenericSimpleMetrics}.
-This set ${\cal G}^k(\Omega)$ contains all real analytic simple metrics in $M$, see \cite{stefanov2005boundary}.
+A Riemannian manifold $({\cal M},\g)$ is simple if $\partial {\cal M}$ is strictly convex and any two point in ${\cal M}$ can be connected by a single minimizing geodesic depending smoothly on them, see Definition \ref{SimpleMetric} for more details.
+Since simple manifolds are diffeomorphic to the unit ball in the Euclidean space, from now on, without loss of generality, we consider the case that ${\cal M} = \overline{\Omega}$, where $\Omega$ is diffeomorphic to a ball in the Euclidean space with smooth boundary.
+There exist a dense open subset ${\cal G}^k(\Omega)$ of simple metrics in $C^k(\bar{\Omega})$ for $k\gg 1$, that consists of those metrics for which the X-ray transform is s-injective and stable, see Definition \ref{GenericSimpleMetrics}.
+In particular, this set ${\cal G}^k(\Omega)$ contains all real analytic simple metrics in $\Omega$ and also all metrics with small enough bound on the curvature (e.g. negative curvature) \cite{stefanov2005boundary}.

 The main result of this paper reads as follows.
-Let $P$ be the operator related to the metric $g$, covector field $b$ and potential $q$ as in (\ref{OperLocalCoor}), similarly let $\tilde{P}$ be the operator related to $\tilde{g}$, $\tilde{b}$ and $\tilde{q}$.
+Let $P$ be the operator related to the metric $\g$, covector field $b$ and potential $q$ as in (\ref{OperLocalCoor}), similarly let $\tilde{P}$ be the operator related to $\tilde{\g}$, $\tilde{b}$ and $\tilde{q}$.
 Suppose that we consider the initial boundary problem (\ref{InitProb}) for both operators.